smokeyfro/eden-collective/journal/new-discussion-forum-launched.md

 ---
 date: 2019-06-07
-title: New discussion forum launched
+title: Community discussion forum launched
 author: Chris Rault
 excerpt: While whatsapp groups are great for general chatting, they are not great with staying on topic.
 That's why we have launched a new, easy to use discussion